zabuxx/polinsma/README.md

 ### ShapeList

-Given the above we can use `Shape_p` in a container to hold classes of all direved types.
+Given the above we can use `Shape_p` in a container to hold classes of all derived types.
 The usage of standard library containers and smart pointers give an excellent flexibility in passing the objects around, while ensuring ellegant and correct memory management.

 # Feedback